-3.1.1 Difficulty judges will award a level for each skill performed in Single Rope

-Single rope skills completed in singles, pairs, Wheel and team freestyle can be Double Dutch routines.
-A skill is defined as a motion of the rope and/or athlete, beyond a double bounce jump, single bounce or basic side-swing, that is assigned a level of difficulty using the following matrix and list of modifications.
-The matrix provides.
-The starting value evels of the base difficulty and modifiers are described in the paragraphs below and illustrated using tables/matrices.
+Difficulty judges will award a level for each skill performed in Single Rope, Wheel and Double Dutch routines.
+A skill is defined as a motion of the rope and/or athlete, beyond a double bounce jump, single bounce or basic side-swing, that is assigned a level of difficulty.
+The starting levels of difficulty and modifiers are described in the paragraphs below and illustrated using tables/matrices.

 At the top of each table/matrix column is the level of difficulty (0.5, 1, 2, etc.) with the skills in that level below it.
-Each row groups skills in each discipline of single-by element (multiples, power, rope-The modifications list provides ways a skill can be modified to make it more difficult.
-A single skill could be comprised of multiple base manipulations, etc).
+Each row groups skills by element (multiples, power, rope manipulations, etc).
 If a skill includes two "starting value" skills, add the value of the skills together to get a total level of difficulty for the skill.
 A 0.5 level does not add difficulty to another skill/component.